Louisville DUI Lawyer

 Experienced DUI Attorney Serving the Commonwealth

 Have you been stopped for DUI in Louisville, Taylorsville, Mt.
-Washington, La Grange, Shelbyville or anywhere else in Kentucky?
-Maybe you were traveling through western or eastern Kentucky when you were stopped for driving under the influence.
+Washington, La Grange, Elizabethtown or anywhere else in Kentucky?
+Perhaps you were traveling through Lexington or eastern Kentucky when you were stopped for driving under the influence.

-Regardless of where you were pulled over, a DUI arrest is a very unpleasant experience.
-From that horrible night in jail to the uncertainty of what will happen next, you’re probably feeling anxious, overwhelmed, and perhaps even a little angry.
+Regardless of where you’re pulled over, a DUI arrest is a very traumatic experience.
+From that horrible night in jail to the uncertainty of what’ll happen next, you’re probably feeling anxious, overwhelmed and perhaps even a little angry.

 You have a constitutional right to defend yourself against these charges, challenge the evidence being used against you, and call witnesses to testify on your behalf.
-Doing this requires a carefully planned attack, which starts by identifying exactly what type of DUI you have been charged with.
+Doing this requires a carefully planned attack, which starts by identifying exactly what type of DUI you’ve been charged with.

 A Stressful, Serious Charge

 For many, a DUI charge quickly becomes the biggest concern in their life.
 I understand that you’ll wake up every morning and go to bed every night with this on your mind.
 You don’t want to go back to jail.
 You don’t want your insurance to go up.
 You don’t want to lose your license.
 You don’t want your friends, family and coworkers to know.

 Whether this is your first charge or you are facing a 2nd, 3rd or felony DUI offense, all carry substantial consequences.
 You need an experienced DUI attorney who not only knows the law, but understands the science behind it.
 This means your attorney should be able to explain how alcohol is metabolized by the body, the mechanics of a breathalyzer/Intoxilyzer machine, and the proper administration of field sobriety tests.
 I can do all these things and more.